CharmanderTheDev/QRTsReallyTiny/README.txt

 #plussone{"+${1};"} \"macro" defined here\
 !(plusone){2}; \"macro" called here, will return 3\

-!PLEASE NOTE that within jumps and macros, the sub-evaluation has a completely reset scope, so variables defined outside of the functions will not be avaliable, including other functions.
+!PLEASE NOTE! that within jumps and macros, the sub-evaluation has a completely reset scope, so variables defined outside of the functions will not be avaliable, including other functions.
-One possible solution is passing a set into your function as input that includes desired/needed macros!
+One possible solution is passing a set into your function as input that includes desired/needed macros.

 Looping:
 using the tilde (~) as its operator, takes in a plainly written alias as its primary argument, and